direktiv/direktiv.github.io/docs/environment/git.md

     * `private_key`
     * `public_key`
     * `passphrase`

-And when creating a mirror as a directory, the only difference is that the a `path` argument is also required.
-In the UI, the `namespace` is determined implicitly, and the `path` is referred to as a "directory name".

 The following arguments are considered sensitive, and will never be returned via the API, except in a redacted form: `access_token`, `private_key`, `passphrase`.